 Teaching and Student Projects

-The facility contributes to a number of teaching programs at undergraduate and Masters level, provides equipment and training for field-courses, as well as supporting numerous PhD projects.
+The facility contributes to a number of teaching programs at undergraduate and postgraduate level, provides equipment and training for field courses, as well as supporting numerous PhD projects.

 We are very pleased to play an active role in the University's taught courses.
 Airborne sensor technologies, platforms and datasets provide a very interesting and engaging subject with applications across a broad range of disciplines, with exciting potential career prospects in a diverse and rapidly growing field.
 Including an airborne sensing or data component in your course can be a great way to enhance the student experience.